Peachey-Schoorl/Gunk/has-a-cat-nap.md

-# Gunk made the cat nap
+# Gunk has a cat nap

 The first moment I suspected something might be wrong was when my cat didn't come to greet me as I was putting food in his bowl.
 Usually he's already there, rubbing against my legs, waiting to be fed.
 With his bowl in hand, I went outside to look for him.